uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 ## Getting started

 In this example[^1] you'll see how to build, test and deploy a simple java web application to Tomcat server.
-To simulate a real world use, you'll see how to deploy/promote the application to different environments before pushing it to production.
+To simulate a real world scenario, you'll see how to deploy/promote the application to different environments before pushing it to production.

 Hopefully this will serve as a template for anyone looking to getting started with Jenkins Workflow and can help build on it.